mtitolo/styleguide/javascript/README.md

     }
     ```

-  - Use `//` for single line comments.
+  - Use `//` for single line comments and multi-line comments that aren't docstrings.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment.

     ```javascript
     // bad